Table of Contents

 These areas are the most likely to attract and hold bird activity.

-How to Stay Audit-Ready at All Times
+How to Stay Audit-Ready During Food Safety Inspections

 Food processing plants must stay ready for inspections at all times.